Blindcrake: Governance

-Before Brexit, its residents were covered by the North West England European Parliamentary Constituency.

-For Local Government purposes it is in the All Saints Ward of Allerdale Borough Council and the Bothel + Wharrels Division of Cumbria County Council.
+For Local Government purposes it is in the Cumberland unitary authority area.

 Blindcrake has its own Parish Council; Blindcrake Parish Council.

-Etymology
+Toponymy

 The name Blindcrake was recorded in 1246 as Blenckrayk, and is of Brittonic origin.
 The first element is blajn, in place-names generally meaning "summit" (Welsh blaen).
 The second is crẹ:g, meaning "a crag" or "prominent rock" (Welsh craig).